 8) Check in regularly with your family and employer.

 Your support system outside of your courses is crucial to your success.
-Be clear about how your classes are going, and seek feedback on and how your time management is working from their points of view.
+Be clear about how your classes are going, and seek feedback on how your time management is working from their points of view.
 Chances are, they’ll be excited to hear about your progress and want to help you find solutions to any challenges you may face.

 9) Set clear goals (even if you don’t share them).

-It might be a good idea to even discuss them with your friends and family.
+It might be a good idea to discuss them with your friends and family.
 This can be a very powerful tool for encouragement.